-This website is a collaborative project involving EPA Victoria (Environment Protection Authority), the Victorian Department of Health, and VWA.
+This website is a collaborative project involving the Environment Protection Authority Victoria (EPA Victoria), the Department of Health and Human Services (DHHS), and WorkSafe Victoria (WorkSafe).
 Collectively, we have responsibility for the regulation and protection of Victorians from exposure to asbestos at home, at work and in the environment.

 EPA Victoria (Environment Protection Authority)

-EPA is part of Victoria's environment portfolio (along with the Department of Environment and Primary Industries (DEPI) and Sustainability Victoria) charged with protecting the Victorian environment.
-EPA is an administrative office of DEPI and reports to the Minister for Environment and Climate Change.
-EPA’s Governance Charter details the governance arrangements of EPA.
+EPA Victoria is part of Victoria's environment portfolio (along with the Department of Environment, Land, Water and Planning (DELWP) and Sustainability Victoria charged with protecting the Victorian environment.
+EPA reports to the Minister for Energy, Environment and Climate Change.

 EPA's sole role is to regulate pollution and it has independent authority to make regulatory decisions under the Environment Protection Act 1970.
 EPA aspires to create a healthy environment that supports a liveable and prosperous Victoria.
 By effectively regulating pollution in Victoria, EPA strives to deliver clean air, healthy waterways, safe land and minimal disturbances from noise and odour for Victorians.

-- enforce Victoria's occupational health and safety laws
+- enforcement of Victoria's occupational health and safety laws

-- provide reasonably priced workplace injury insurance for employers
+- providing reasonably priced workplace injury insurance for employers

-- help injured workers back into the workforce
+- helping injured workers back into the workforce

-- manage the workers' compensation scheme by ensuring the prompt delivery of appropriate services and adopting prudent financial practices.
+- managing the workers' compensation scheme by ensuring the prompt delivery of appropriate services and adopting prudent financial practices.

 The Victorian Asbestos Eradication Agency (VAEA)